 Current chiropractic practice

 By this point we’ve hopefully agreed that chiropractors can manage a range of musculoskeletal complaints, but should avoid more general health claims.
-But many don’t, because they went to a clown college instead of a university that taught them the basics of scientific thinking.
+But many don’t, because they did not learn the basics of scientific thinking in their qualifications.

 Some modern chiropractors may not look that different from physiotherapists in their advice around exercise and load management, maybe with some manual therapy thrown in.

 But we may see more high speed spinal manipulation, often for the management of back and neck pain.
 There is little evidence for the use of these manipulations for any other issue, but even with back pain, research is conflicted.

 The gold standard of evidence – a Cochrane review – in 2011 found a mild, short-term benefit, that was about as effective as other treatments at the time.
 But an update to these findings identified that manipulations are no better than a placebo.
 And we even see similar results in chiropractic journals, so accusations of bias are hard to support.

 Chiropractors are more likely to treat when it’s not needed